-4 October 22, 2019
+October 22, 2019

-5 INTRODUCTION
+INTRODUCTION

-- 6 As stated on LIFT's website, Littleton's Urban Renewal Authority is charged with revitalizing - 7 our community.
-City Council created LIFT "to involve residents, property owners, potential - 8 developers, local businesses, community leaders and city staff to foster community development - 9 and redevelopment." - 10 Urban renewal is currently authorized in a northwest portion of the city known as the Columbine - Square Urban Renewal Plan.
-As stated in the Plan, this portion of the city has been designated as - "a blighted area under the Act [the Urban Renewal Law of the State of Colorado]."
-As stated in - the Act, "the powers conferred by the Act are for public uses and purposes for which public - money may be expended."
+As stated on LIFT's website, Littleton's Urban Renewal Authority is charged with revitalizing our community.
+City Council created LIFT "to involve residents, property owners, potential developers, local businesses, community leaders and city staff to foster community development and redevelopment."

+Urban renewal is currently authorized in a northwest portion of the city known as the Columbine Square Urban Renewal Plan.
+As stated in the Plan, this portion of the city has been designated as "a blighted area under the Act [the Urban Renewal Law of the State of Colorado]."
+As stated in the Act, "the powers conferred by the Act are for public uses and purposes for which public money may be expended."
 Per Sec.
-3.0 of the Plan, the purpose of the Plan is to "reduce, - eliminate and prevent the spread of blight and to stimulate growth and investment within the - Area boundaries."
-The Plan goes on to state that "this Amended Plan is in the public interest and - 17 necessity, such finding being a matter of legislative determination by the (Littleton) City - 18 Council." - In short, LIFT's job is to help enhance the area identified in the plan, and help it evolve from - 20 underperforming to a desirable area for the citizens.
-In order to clearly reflect the desires of the - 21 citizenry, LIFT has sought to learn opinions of residents and businesses of the area repeatedly as - visions for the area have clarified.
-LIFT has sought ideas that respect the area's history, culture, - 23 and strengths while encouraging improved cultural, environmental, social and financial - 24 performance.
+3.0 of the Plan, the purpose of the Plan is to "reduce, eliminate and prevent the spread of blight and to stimulate growth and investment within the Area boundaries."
+The Plan goes on to state that "this Amended Plan is in the public interest and necessity, such finding being a matter of legislative determination by the (Littleton) City Council."

+In short, LIFT's job is to help enhance the area identified in the plan.
+In order to clearly reflect the desires of the citizenry, LIFT has sought to learn opinions of residents and businesses of the area repeatedly as visions for the area have clarified.
+LIFT has sought ideas that respect the area's history, culture, and strengths while encouraging improved cultural, environmental, social and financial performance.

-25 EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY

-- 26 Lift has been working to determine the best action options to create city and citizen benefit. - 27 These options have evolved over time with assistance from council, staff, and community - 28 interviews from the Envision Littleton process, as well as urban renewal-specific interviews - 29 recently conducted by Economic & Planning Systems (EPS) under joint contract to the City and - 30 LIFT.
+Lift has been working to determine the best action options to create city and citizen benefit.
+These options have evolved over time with assistance from council, staff, and community interviews from the Envision Littleton process, as well as urban renewal-specific interviews recently conducted by Economic & Planning Systems (EPS) under joint contract to the City and LIFT.

-- 31 The Board has determined that there are two primary, mutually-exclusive options at this time - 32 (the following are not presented in any order of preference.) - Assist developer or developers.
-LIFT would utilize LIFT's Urban Renewal powers to enhance the development of Columbine Square Urban Renewal Area in a way that maximizes city benefits and seeds other area development. - Direct Infrastructure Investment.
+The Board has determined that there are two primary at this time (the following are not presented in any order of preference.)

+• Assist developer or developers.
+LIFT would utilize LIFT's Urban Renewal powers to enhance the development of Columbine Square Urban Renewal Area (Columbine Square URA) in a way that maximizes city benefits and seeds other area development.

+• Direct Infrastructure Investment.
 LIFT would create infrastructure or other development seeds that will draw a development template for the area, consistent with Envision Littleton and the Comprehensive Plan.
 An example of this would be to create a Littleton gateway at the entrance(s) to the urban renewal areas south of Belleview.
-The

-- goal would be to eliminate fuzzy transitions between cities for drivers and make it 40 41 impactfully clear to travelers that they are entering one of the top Small Cities in the 42 United States.
-Building such a gateway would eliminate blight (as required by the Act) 43 and replace it with a statement of Littleton's economic, cultural and local character. - There is additional work to be done for project definition and financing to emerge.
-Our intent is 44 - 45 to create a community-driven model that includes walkability, sustainable development, and - live-work-play considerations.
-46
+The goal would be to eliminate fuzzy transitions between cities for drivers and make it impactfully clear to travelers that they are entering one of the top Small Cities in the United States.
+Building such a gateway would mitigate blight (as required by the Act) and replace it with a statement of Littleton's economic, cultural and local character.

+There is additional work to be done for project definition and financing to emerge.
+Our intent is to create a community-driven model that includes walkability, sustainable development, and live-work-play considerations.

-47 NEXT STEPS
+NEXT STEPS

-48 Columbine Square
+Columbine Square